quantxt/api-docs/README.md

 `vocabPath` (Required): The path to entity dictionary.
 Path is returned either after creation of a new dictionary or via listing existing dictionaries.

-`vocabValueType` (Optional): If set, the engine will extract only entites that are associated with a entity of this type.
+`vocabValueType` (Optional): If set, the engine will extract only entities that are associated with a entity of this type.

 #### Status Monitoring